nemo-b/Aegis-Lab/README.md

-# 🛡️ Project Aegis — DNS Sinkhole & SIEM Telemetry Pipeline
+# 🛡️ Pi-Hole Integration — DNS Sinkhole & SIEM Telemetry Pipeline

 **Goal:** Engineer a secure, containerized DNS resolver and establish a robust data pipeline to **Splunk SIEM** for real-time network visibility and threat detection.